apostrophecms/apostrophe-palette/README.md

 #### `unit` (optional)
 A string that is appended after the value of the field is printed as a CSS rule.

+#### `mediaQuery` (optional)
+A string used to wrap a rule in a CSS media query.
+The format is as follows `@media YOURMEDIAQUERY { YOURSELECTOR { YOURPROPERTY YOURUNIT; } }`
+- Note, using the media query property will only apply that field's value to that media query.
+You may need multiple fields to fill out the spectrum of sizes

 ### `arrangePaletteFields`